humanbeen/BuzzFizz/README.md

 You have 1 hour to write the program.
 We prefer that you fork the GitHub repository to a public location and check-in all code to this repository.

-Alternatievely, you can email your solution to: geoff@recruitmentgenius.com
+Alternatively, you can email your solution to: geoff@recruitmentgenius.com

 Notes
 -----